Jolene: A Life

-"Jolene: A Life" is a short story by E. L. Doctorow originally appearing in the The New Yorker (December 23/30, 2002), and first collected in Sweet Land Stories (2004) by Random House.
+"Jolene: A Life" is a short story by E. L. Doctorow originally appearing in The New Yorker (December 23/30, 2002), and first collected in Sweet Land Stories (2004) by Random House.

 It was adapted into the 2008 film Jolene, directed by Dan Ireland and starring Jessica Chastain in her film debut.

 Plot

 "Jolene: A Life" is presented from a third-person point-of-view.
 Jolene is the focal character.

 Jolene, an orphan in the foster care system, marries the 20-year-old Mickey Collins to escape her foster father's sexual advances.
 The newlyweds move into a room in the home of Mickey's Uncle Phil and Aunt Kay.
 Phil, a handsome and successful businessman employs Mickey as a truck driver.
 Phil seduces Jolene and they engage in a torrid sexual affair.
 Mickey and Kay discover the tryst and a violent melee ensues: the cuckolded victims hold Jolene responsible: Mickey commits suicide.
 Jolene is placed in a mental institution for juveniles.
 There she begins to develop her talents in portraiture, making water colors of fellow inmates.
 Jolene enters briefly into a lesbian relationship with a night attendant, Cindy.
 Now age 17, Jolene escapes and flees to Phoenix, Arizona with $100.
 To avoid detection as a juvenile, Jolene adopts the clothing and attitude of an older woman.

 Working at a Dairy Queen, Jolene is pursued by a young tattoo artist named Coco Leger.
 Jolene's co-worker warns her to avoid him.
 Colo trains Jolene in the art of tattooing, at which she excels.
 She moves in with him and they are soon married.

 Jolene discovers that Coco is a drug dealer and a philanderer; he collects all the profits from the tattoo shop, though Jolene services most of the patrons.
 A strange woman holding an infant in her arms enters the store and identifies herself as Mrs. Leger.
 When Coco arrives, he ushers the woman to his car and departs.
 In his absence, Jolene, trashes the shop.
 She departs with a few personal effects, and calls the Phoenix police department to the premises, and leaves.
 Jolene feels more than ever bereft of her biological parents: her mother dead, her father in prison.

 Jolene's next stop is Las Vegas, Nevada.
 There she is recruited as a stripper and taught to do pole dancing.
 The impresario of the establishment introduces Jolene to a sophisticated grey-haired gentleman, Mr. Sal Fontaine.
 The elderly Fontaine is a successful numbers maker.
 He showers Jolene with expensive gifts and takes her as his mistress; she lives the life of a penthouse princess.
 Jolene tries to convince herself she loves Sal, but he is cypher to her.
 Jolene is troubled that she has unconsciously assumed "that set of mouth and stony gaze of a Las Vegas bimbo."